 - A conveyor emphasizing the continuous production process.

 At the center of the ribbon was a red oval, representing the product itself.
 The brand name was placed on the oval in white letters with slightly curved edges, symbolizing the curve of the thin chip slices.
-The red logo embodied the product’s delicious and bold flavor, suggesting its popularity and spiciness.
+The red logo embodied the product’s bold, delicious flavor, suggesting its popularity and spiciness.

 1963 – 1971